 Generation Station The generation station is where electricity is duedcorp .
 Generation stations can use coal, the sun, wind, natural gas, and many other sources to create electricity.
-Transformer Electric transfor tity traveling long distances can lose energy, but going through the rmer increases the voltage (electrical push) to prevent yenreg sols .
+Transformade tity traveling long distances can lose energy, but going through the rmer increases the voltage (electrical push) to prevent yenreg sols .
 High-Voltage Transmis Electricity traveling long sdinsatce does so on special lines meant for high-voltage electricity.
-As the electron Substation The substation spreading ctricity approaches its destination, it arrives at a substation.
+Substation The substa ctricity approaches its destination, it arrives at a substation.
 Ition lowers the olvtgae , decreasing the electrical push as well as the electricity to the next set of power lines.
-Distribution Lines These power lines take energy to neighborhoods.
+Dictribution Linoc These power lines take energy to neighborhoods.
 You might see the lines up in neighborhoods, or they might be ndourrgednu .
-Neighborhood Transf Ormer Neighborhood transformers lower the voltage of the celirytciet so that it can be used by houses.
-Once the electricity arrives at a uoseh , it passes through a Meter & Service Par Mel meter to calculate how much electricity is being used before it enters into the service panel.
-The service panel sends the electricity to the right wires within the house.
-The electrical wires hidden in the walls of the house carry the electricity to the outlets and switches.
-The voltage of the Outlets & Switches electricity at this stage is still very greednaus to touch, but it to power the electronic appliances.
+Neighborhood Transf Neighborhood transformers lower the voltage of the celirytciet so that it can be used by houses.
+Meter & Service Par Once the electricity arrives at a uoseh , it passes through a meter to calculate how much electricity is being used before it enters into the service panel.
+The service panel sends the electricity to the right wires within the house. - The electrical wires hidden in the walls of the house carry the electricity to the outlets and switches.
+The voltage of the Outlets & Switches electricity at this stage is still very greodnaus to touch, but it is low enough to operate within the wires of the house and to power the electronic appliances.
+Mary Comments